aadilahmed/achievement-tracker-cli-project/README.md

 * Contains the model classes for the users, games, and achievements tables
 ### header.py
 * Contains the ASCII art for the title header of the start menu

-## Installation Instructions
-Run the command `pipenv install` then `pipenv shell` to start the virtual environment.
-Move to the \lib directory and run the command `python cli.py` to start the application.

 ## Screenshots
 <img src="screenshots/cli-app-screenshot-1.jpg">